mifki/df-twbt/README.md

 This is a plugin for [Dwarf Fortress](http://bay12games.com) / [DFHack](http://github.com/dfhack/dfhack) that improves various aspects of rendering.

-I wrote this small plugin because I was tired seeing coffins instead of zeroes and all that stuff.
-It allows to specify separate fonts for map tiles and for text.
-GRAPHICS\_FONT / GRAPHICS\_FULLFONT will continue to be used for map area(s), and FONT / FULLFONT will be used for everything else.
-Requires OpenGL PRINT_MODE (STANDARD, VBO and so on).
-Adventurer mode and possibly some other screens need some more work.
+Originally I wrote a small plugin because I was tired seeing coffins instead of zeroes and all that stuff.
+It has greately evolved since then.
+Requires OpenGL PRINT_MODE (STANDARD or VBO).

+### Text and Map Tilesets ###

+Main function is to use separate fonts (tilesets) for map tiles in Fortress Mode and for text.

+In your `init.txt` set FONT and FULLFONT to the font you want to use for **text**, and GRAPHICS\_FONT and GRAPHICS\_FULLFONT to the font for **map tiles**.

 ### Overrides ###